simonjuleseric2/Deep-learning-and-backtracking-sudoku/README.md

 ![](plots/final_display.png)

-## Putting everything in a desktop app.
+## Wrapping everything in a desktop app.

 For this secton we will use Kivy, an opensource python library for application developpement on multiple OS.
 The code is available in the kivy_app folder.